exponential-idle-guides/exponential-idle-guides/src/view/guides/theories-5-8.md

 #### Final Push to ee20k

-In general, you will need about e2050 \\tau\\ in order to get to 20k easily.
+In general, you will need about e2050 \\(\tau\\) in order to get to 20k easily.
 Make sure that you are R9 Swapping and holding accel when you can.
-Reccomended values for your theories \\tau\\ is as follows.
+Recommended values for your theories \\(\tau\\) is as follows.
 Being above or below these values is fine, just as long as you have e2050 tau.

 #### Active